 Skilled nursing facility (SNF) care

-Medicare Part A (Hospital Insurance) covers skilled nursing facility care for a limited time (on a short-term basis) if all of these conditions apply:
+Medicare Part A (Hospital Insurance) covers skilled nursing facility care for a limited time (on a short-term basis) if you meet all of these conditions:

 • You have Part A and have days left in your benefit period to use.